The Solution¤

 -

 Should the software become mainstream, we still "own" the software.
 Everyone can use it, but we are the ones with the most knowledge on how this complex system works.
 Like Linux and Android, you made a reserved technology accessible and as companies use your software they most likely require help to fit to their exact usecase.
+Overall high value for everyone.

 -